masahiro-kubota/go_interface/README.md

 # Go interface

 ## Overview
-This node integrates user-defined on-demand delivery apps with in-vehicle systems.
+This node integrates user-defined on-demand delivery apps with autonomous driving systems.

 Following use-cases are realized by connecting with FMS (fleet management service) providing by TIER IV, inc.